dearimgui/dear_bindings/docs/Readme.md

 # Usage

-Assuming you have `imgui.h` in the project directory, and would like to generate `cimgui.h`, `cimgui.cpp` and `cimgui.json`:
+Assuming you have `imgui.h` in a sibling directory, and would like to generate `cimgui.h`, `cimgui.cpp` and `cimgui.json`:

 ```
-python main.py -o cimgui imgui.h
+python dear_bindings.py -o cimgui ../imgui/imgui.h
 ```

 Once you have generated `cimgui.h` and `cimgui.cpp` they can be compiled in a project to generate a C API (`cimgui.h` defines the API, whilst `cimgui.cpp` implements the binding to the underlying C++ code).